Pam Golding Property Group

-Pam Golding Property Group is an international real estate company, based in Cape Town, South Africa.
-Founded in 1976 by Pam Golding, the company is in operation through a franchise system.
+Pam Golding Property Group (commonly referred to as Pam Golding) is an international real estate company that sells and leases properties in numerous markets.
+Founded in 1976 by realtor Pam Golding, the company is headquartered in Cape Town, South Africa.

 History

 Pam Golding Property Group was founded by Pam Golding in 1976.
 The company opened an office in London in 1986.

 In 2018, the Pam Golding Property Group acquired Cape Town-based online digital estate agency Eazi.com.
 CEO Andrew Golding stated that the acquisition would serve as part of the group's strategy to adopt an online, hybrid estate agency model, using technology to reduce costs, as well as access, to a greater degree, a higher volume, lower cost segment of the property market.

 In the same year, the company announced a strategic joint venture partnership with BidX1, the second largest auction house in Britain and Ireland, for a digital auction platform.

 Operations

 The company is headquartered in Cape Town, South Africa.
 Pam Golding Property Group has a network of over 300 offices in Sub-Saharan Africa, as well as offices in the United Kingdom, Germany, Mauritius, and Seychelles.
 Pam Golding Property Group also facilitates property sales and residency in Spain and Portugal, as well as property sales in the United States.

 Pam Golding Property Group operates the following companies: